How to make and give Bitcoin gift cards

 - Making it a nice-looking gift.

-I solved both of those for myself and I’m going to explain how to either make your own or safely buy one the easy way.
+I solved both of those for myself and I’m going to explain how to either make your own.

 Background knowledge, if you want it